Have you ever walked into a wholesale store and immediately felt overwhelmed?

-Everything looks amazing, but it’s too much for their over-Interneted minds to handle.
-And instead taking time to read through your product descriptions to find what they need, your reader closes the tab and moves back to an easy-to-scan social media app.
+Everything looks amazing, but it’s too much for their over-interneted minds to handle.
+And instead of taking the time to read through your product descriptions to find what they need, your reader closes the tab and moves back to an easy-to-scan social media app.

 So how can you fix this?
 How can you make all your amazing products more marketable and less intimidating?
 How can you make it easier for your readers to see their benefits and then in turn, easier to click that Buy Now button.